mrichar1/jquery_alchemy/README.md

 Explicit configuration will prevent implicit configuration being generated for that column - so you need to specify all configuration options explicitly.

-The returned dictionary should be converted to a json hash (using `json` or equivalrnt module) to use in the javascript in your template.
+The returned dictionary should be converted to a json hash (using `json` or equivalent module) to use in the javascript in your template.
 (Note that you may need to prevent escaping or filtering in your template).

 ## Simple Example